rajen-shres/cobalt/docs/index.rst

 ###########################################

 .. image:: images/cobalt.jpg
- :width: 300
+ :width: 500
  :alt: Cobalt Chemical Symbol
  :align: center

 .. admonition:: Additional Documentation

-   Additional documentation specific to the ABF version of Cobalt can be found on Confluence.
+   Documentation specific to the ABF version of Cobalt can be found on Confluence.

 Introduction
 ============